fluentci-io/setup-fluentci/README.md

         uses: fluentci-io/setup-fluentci@v5
         with:
           wasm: true # set to true so WebAssembly plugins can be used
-          pipeline: base_pipeline # Name of the Wasm Plugin,
+          pipeline: base # Name of the Wasm Plugin to use without the .wasm extension,
           # will be downloaded from the registry https://pkg.fluentci.io

           # Arguments to pass to the plugin: function_name args